tcojean/eriner/README.md

 eriner
 ======

 A fork of the Powerline-inspired [agnoster] theme.
+In addition to the base eriner, the last command's execution time is printed like in asciiship.

 The aim of this theme is to only show you *relevant* information.
 Like most prompts, it will only show git information when in a git working directory.